 Staff can still be contacted via email, and a contact list is available here.

-There are around 70 members of staff, working together cohesively, with everyone's contribution valued.
+There are around 80 members of staff, working together cohesively, with everyone's contribution valued.
 The atmosphere is friendly, informal and efficient.
 The Unit is located in purpose-built accommodation of the University’s Health Sciences Building.
 This physical co-location of staff in modern well-resourced space provides a vibrant research environment.
 It also allows early career researchers easy access to senior colleagues, and facilitates the exchange of ideas and collaboration.

-The Unit has a five-year rolling contract, currently running to 2019, with the Chief Scientist Office of the Scottish Government Health and Social Care Directorates.
+The Unit has a five-year rolling contract, currently running to 2024, with the Chief Scientist Office of the Scottish Government Health and Social Care Directorates.

-This contract gives the Unit responsibility for the following general remit:
+This contract gives the Unit responsibility to:

 Much of the work is done in collaboration with the Centre for Healthcare Randomised Trials (CHaRT) which is located within the Unit.
 The Unit's work is characterised by being collaborative and multidisciplinary.
-This involves a range of national and international partners.
+This involves a range of local, national and international partners.